 What will participation in the program cost students?

-In an effort to ensure equitable and inclusive membership throughout the university, WOCHA membership will come at no cost to the student.
+In an effort to ensure equitable and inclusive membership, WOCHA membership will come at no cost to the student.
+All travel and accommodations will be incorporated into the MU Office of Academic Access & Leadership Development budget.

 Where will monthly workshops be held?